Notification, Adjustments, and Disbursement

 Disbursement

 Financial aid will begin being disbursed the second Friday of the semester.
 After that aid is disbursed on a daily basis to students’ billing account.
-However, financial aid will not credit to the student’s account unless all eligibility requirements have been met and verification has been completed.
+However, financial aid will not credit to the student’s account unless all eligibility requirements have been met and verification has been completed if you were selected.
 In addition, if the student is taking out a student loan, the student must have completed loan entrance counseling and completed a master promissory note for the respective loan program.
 If you are a first-year undergraduate student, and a first-time borrower, you will have to wait 30 days after the first day of the semester before your loan can be credited to your account.
 Single semester loans are required to be disbursed in 2 equal installments (the first occurring at the beginning of the semester, and the second occurring at the mid-point of the semester).
 Authorized financial aid is a temporary status and is used for financial planning purposes only.
 Authorized financial aid allows Student Account’s to defer payment of a student’s tuition, fees, and residential and board payments until the financial aid is finalized and credited to the student’s account.
 Students are responsible for making payment for the difference between student account charges and financial aid awards by the designated due dates established by the University.
 Financial aid awards are not final until they have been credited to the student’s account.

 When your financial aid for the semester/term exceeds your direct charges (tuition, fees, etc.) on your student bill, you are entitled to a refund for the difference to use toward other educational expenses such as books and living expenses.